Easy-to-Make Healthy Blender Muffin Recipes

 Image Credit: Maya Marin

-Turn down oven temperature to 350 degrees and bake 15 minutes or until toothpick comes out clean.
-Once baked, remove from the oven and allow to cool before removing from the tray.
+Turn down oven temperature to 350°F and bake muffins for 15 minutes or until a toothpick comes out clean.
+Remove from the oven and allow to cool before removing from the tray.
 Makes 12 smallish but dense and flavorful muffins.

 Nut butter banana muffins made with almond butter and topped with blueberries